Last updated:

 • Take photos during and after completion

-• Contractor submits completion report to SEAI
+• Contractor submits the completion report to SEAI

-• Book a post-works BER assessment
+• Book a post-works BER assessment if your route requires one

 Book a BER Assessor